menu

 Length of Commute

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Snellville East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Snellville East neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-12.1% of commuters here travel more than one hour just one-way to work.
+11.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.2% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.0% of all neighborhoods in America.

 People

-Also, the Snellville East neighborhood stands out within Georgia for its college student friendly environment.
+In addition, the Snellville East neighborhood stands out within Georgia for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 6.3% of college-friendly places to live in GA.
+For each of these reasons, the neighborhood is rated among the top 7.0% of college-friendly places to live in GA.
+In addition to being an excellent choice for college students, this neighborhood is also a very good choice for highly educated executives.

 Diversity

-Did you know that the Snellville East neighborhood has more Haitian and Jamaican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Snellville East neighborhood has more Canadian and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.3% of this neighborhood's residents have Haitian ancestry and 4.5% have Jamaican ancestry.
+In fact, 1.6% of this neighborhood's residents have Canadian ancestry and 3.7% have Haitian ancestry.

 Snellville East is also pretty special linguistically.
 Significantly, 3.8% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 97.9% of the neighborhoods in America.